piheta/Nettverk_humidity/README.md

 The frontend is hosted here:
 http://10.212.25.196:3000/

-We did not have time to deploy our client code on raspberry pi’s.
+We did not recieve rpi sensors.
 Instead we run the client code on a docker container that randomly generates humidity data for the plants.

 We use TLS for sending data between the raspberryPI(container) to our springboot backend.
 Then display the humidity with react that takes out the data from the database.